Photography Notebook: F Number

 D = F/N = 50 mm / 4 = 12.5 mmSay we change the f number on this same lens to an Av setting of f5.6.
 We then have

-D = F/N = 50 mm / 5.6 = 8.93 mm (rounded)We can see our increase in the f number caused a decreased the pupil diameter.
+D = F/N = 50 mm / 5.6 = 8.93 mm (rounded)We can see our increase in the f number resulted in a decreased pupil diameter.
 The pupil is circular, so that the area of the opening, A, is

 A = π (D/2)2So our area with the Av setting of f4 is